GEBIT/autoconfig-intellij-plugin/README.md

 # Autoconfig for IntelliJ

-Autoconfig is an extension for IntelliJ IDEA which allows you to persist and share project specific IDE-settings outside the `workspace.xml`-file.
+Autoconfig is an extension for IntelliJ IDEA that enables persistence and sharing of project specific IDE-settings outside the `workspace.xml`-file.

 ## Goal

-Several user specific IDE settings are stored for each project in the VCS-ignored-`workspace.xml`-file.
-This is a good thing, but it can be cumbersome to configure your IDE differently for each project.
-Some IDE settings that might want to be shared across users:
+Several user-specific IDE settings are stored for each project in the VCS-ignored-`workspace.xml`-file.
+This is a good thing for individual workspace look and feel, but some project-specific settings are also stored in the workspace.xml.
+That's why it can be cumbersome to configure your IDE differently for each project.
+Here are some examples for IDE settings that might be a good idea to be shared across users:

 - Format on Save
 - Custom Plugin Repositories
 - Compiler Settings
 - Maven Importing Settings

-Autoconfig helps you with sharing settings across multiple users by allowing you to configure settings in a separate file which can be checked in into your version control.
+Autoconfig helps with sharing settings across multiple users by allowing to configure settings in a separate file which can be committed into your version control.
 This lessens the need of project specific instructions on how to configure your IDE for working on a project, and it ensures that all users share the same settings.

 ## How to use

 1. Go to `Tools -> Autoconfig -> Create Autoconfig File`
-2. Select the type of Autoconfig you want to create
+2. Select the type of Autoconfig that should be created
 3. Create an Autoconfig file for your project
-4. Restart your IDE
+4. Reopen your project
-5. Autoconfig automatically configures your IDE on restart
+5. Autoconfig automatically configures the IDE on restart
+6. Commit the Autoconfig configuration file(s)

 ## Available settings